 How do you choose between the different routes?

-It is important that you choose a route that will enable you to fulfill your personal objectives for developing skills and knowledge of MBCT.
+It is important that you choose a route that will enable you to meet your personal objectives for developing skills and knowledge of MBCT.
 The entry criteria for the courses are somewhat different, as is the duration of the courses and the costs.
 The MSt program requires a commitment to the full two-year programme.
-The non-academic route in the fortnightly format requires a commitment to the whole of Step 1 (Foundational Training) or about one academic year.
+The non-academic route in the monthly format requires a commitment to the whole of Step 1 (Foundational Training) or about one academic year.
 The non-academic route offered in the block format will allow you to commit to one block at a time.
 This may be a good option if you can attend blocks of consecutive training days and are uncertain of whether you are ready to commit to the complete Foundational Training.